cody-mar10/metapyrodigal/README.md

 Pyrodigal is mostly written for single genomes or FASTA files, so this tool was created to batch process metagenomic-scale datasets.
 Metagenomic data usually consists of large number of genome files for MAGs.
 Additionally, viral metagenomic datasets tend to store all single-scaffold viruses in a single file, which tends to be much larger than a typical single-genome FASTA file.

-This tool parallelizes pyrodigal over large amounts of files (MAGs) or FASTA files that have a large number of scaffolds (viruses).
+This tool uses different load balancing strategies to parallelize pyrodigal over large amounts of files (MAGs) or FASTA files that have a large number of scaffolds (viruses).

 ## Installation